lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/01-Read/README.md

 Assume there is a global variable `DB` defined in the program, no need for you to instantiate it and care of the file where it is stored.

+We want you to protect the `find` method against **SQL injections**.
+What is an SQL injection you may ask?
+Well, try to [hack this bank](https://www.hacksplaining.com/exercises/sql-injection#/start), you'll get the big picture!.
+Coming back at our exercise, here's a hint.
+You might need to pass several arguments to the `.execute` method using [placeholders and bind parameters](http://sqlite-ruby.rubyforge.org/sqlite3/faq.html#538670816)

 ### `all`

 Implement a **class** method `all` on the `Post` class which takes